nixer89/rippled/src/xrpl/app/reporting/README.md

 # API changes
 A reporting node defaults to only returning validated data.
 If a ledger is not specified, the most recently validated ledger is used.
-This is in contrast to the normal rippled behavior, where the open ledger is used by default.
+This is in contrast to the normal xrpld behavior, where the open ledger is used by default.

 Reporting will reject all subscribe requests for streams "server", "manifests", "validations", "peer_status" and "consensus".